jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     * ``%H`` is for hours
     * ``%M`` is for minutes

-* I add a test for `datetime.timedelta <https://docs.python.org/3/library/datetime.html?highlight=datetime#timedelta-objects>`_ to test subtracting two `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ objects
+* I add a test for subtracting two `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ objects

   .. code-block:: python